JulianR0/BDefSaveEditor/README.md

 As a bonus point, even you SOMEHOW where to reach level 90, the game does NOT know what to do afterwards!
 The total XP on your character will immediately jump to 541,996,392 XP, which is theorically **Level 91**.
 The game does not know how to handle such data, and so, the next time you want to continue from your glorious max level character, the game will be permanently stuck once it tries to read the save file contents.
 The only way to fix it (if you don't have this editor) is to delete the save file.
 Yay bugs!

-### Why open source?
+### Why free software?

 Simply put, information is meant to be free.
 Also, I believe that the game needs to allow extensive modifications in order to bring it back to life.
 Because, let's admit it: This game is fun and all, but it gets stale very quickly.

 ### The interface sucks!

 I don't blame you for it.
 I built this program to learn the very basics of .NET and C#.
-Once I finish the proyect (Edit ammo and skill upgrades) I will start focusing on the UX/UI so it's more appealing.
+I might focus on a better interface in the future, but I don't make any promises.

 ### The coding sucks!

 Again, I don't blame you.
 Being a novice programmer myself I'm bound to write horrendous code.
-One day I will clean up the code and remake it.
+Might fix it one day, but keep your expectations low.

 ### Can i haz Atheist achievement with dis? :3